theritesite/enhanced-ajax-add-to-cart-wc/README.txt

 == Changelog ==

+= 1.2.1 =
+* Fixed bug where minimized javascript entry point was using the wrong location

 = 1.2.0 =
 * Added notices to show if and why a product could not be added to cart
 * Added minimized JavaScript files and enqueued if file exists